-As one of the top 5 European cities for business and investment, Manchester is an enviable economic hub.
-It is UK’s Most Liveable City, says The Economist’s Global Livability Index.
-Also, it ranks as the 3rd Best City in the World in Times Out publications.
+Welcome to Manchester – one of Europe’s top 5 cities for business and investment.
+Moreover, this vibrant economic hub has earned the title of UK’s Most Liveable City, according to The Economist’s Global Livability Index.
+Not only that, but it also holds the prestigious rank of the 3rd Best City in the World, as recognized by Times Out publications.

-Designed to provide 15,000 new homes, health facilities, schools, restaurants, coveted green space, parks and transport links; Victoria North is invariably the diamond in Manchester real estate market.
+With its ambitious plan to provide 15,000 new homes, along with health facilities, schools, restaurants, green spaces, parks, and excellent transport links, Victoria North is truly a gem in the Manchester real estate market.
+So, let us now explore the exciting opportunities and potential of this remarkable development.

 Strategic Regeneration Framework – Victoria North

-Victoria North is a £4 billion joint project by FEC and Manchester City Council to provide 15,000 new homes to accommodate over 40,000 people.
-It’s a 20-year project projected to complete 500 new homes per annum and create up to 6900 new jobs.
+FEC and Manchester City Council have joined forces on the £4 billion Victoria North project, with the aim of providing 15,000 new homes for over 40,000 people.
+Over a span of 20 years, this ambitious initiative is projected to complete 500 new homes per year and generate up to 6900 new jobs.

-The first phase of the project is Victoria Riverside located in the Red Bank neighbourhood – a beautiful neighbourhood that’s walkable to recreation and transport links.
+The first phase of the project, Victoria Riverside, is situated in the Red Bank neighbourhood.
+Notably, it offers walkable access to recreation and transport links, greatly enhancing its appeal as a beautiful neighbourhood.

-One spectacular aspect of Victoria regeneration is the City River Park designed with diverse new recreation corridors and luscious green spaces for active lifestyles and well-being.
+One remarkable feature of the Victoria regeneration is the City River Park, which has been thoughtfully designed to include diverse recreation corridors and lush green spaces.
+This design promotes active lifestyles and overall well-being.

-Victoria North is the strategic framework that spans South Collyhurst, New Cross, Red Bank, Collyhurst Village, New Town, Vauxhall Gardens and Smedley Dip & Eggington Street.
+Victoria North serves as the strategic framework for the South Collyhurst, New Cross, Red Bank, Collyhurst Village, New Town, Vauxhall Gardens, and Smedley Dip & Eggington Street areas.
+The Manchester regeneration project aims to connect the northern districts to the city centre, as it gracefully crosses the River Irk into Meadowside.

 Prospect of Victoria North Regeneration for Investors in the Property Market

-This major overhaul is changing the vibe for the whole district and boosting the city’s already thriving economy.
-More than 6900 jobs are anticipated, an additional 200,000 influx of people to Manchester over the next 20 years predicted, excellent neighbourhood and quality lifestyle for various professions increases the possibility of further housing shortages at full completion with Victoria apartment value further rising.
+Furthermore, this major overhaul is not only changing the vibe for the whole district, but also boosting the city’s already thriving economy.
+In fact, we anticipate the creation of more than 6900 jobs and predict an additional influx of 200,000 people to Manchester over the next 20 years.
+Consequently, this will lead to an excellent neighborhood and a high-quality lifestyle for various professions.
+It also increases the likelihood of further housing shortages at full completion, thereby causing Victoria apartment value to rise even further.

-This project reaffirms FEC’s interest and commitment to changing the face of the Manchester property market, considering it’s not long since she invested millions of pounds into more than 750 apartments in Meadowside.
+Additionally, this project reaffirms FEC’s interest and commitment to changing the face of the Manchester property market.
+It has only been a short while since they invested millions of pounds into more than 750 apartments in Meadowside.

-New Victoria flats or apartments close to them are good investment opportunities, knowing fully well that Manchester property value has seen tremendous growth in the past 20 years.
+Moreover, Victoria North, with its proximity to the City Centre, Meadowside, impressive public spaces, and commercial space for shops, cafes, and bars along Dantzic Street, holds great appeal.
+Therefore, investing in the new Victoria flats or apartments, knowing fully well that Manchester property value has seen tremendous growth in the past 20 years, presents excellent investment opportunities.
 It is expected to perform even better with Victoria North at full completion.

 References

 CSI Prop (2022, June 8).
-Manchester property benefits from Victoria North Urban Renewal. https://csiprop.com/manchester-property-benefits-from-victoria-north-urban-renewal/
+Manchester property benefits from Urban Renewal. https://csiprop.com/manchester-property-benefits-from-victoria-north-urban-renewal/

 FEC, (2022).
 Victoria North. https://victorianorth.co.uk/